Ten teams will be vying for one gold medal when the women’s curling competition at the 2026 Winter Olympics kicks off on Thursday.

 Denmark is skipped by Denise’s sister, Madeleine Dupont, who is competing in her fourth Games.

-The Duponts’ team finished 7th at the 2025 world championships and 6th in ’24.
+The Duponts’ team finished 7th at the 2025 World Championships and 6th in ’24.

 China

-The Chinese team finished third at last year’s world championships, and have experience beating the best teams in the world.
+The Chinese team finished 3rd at last year’s world championships, and have experience beating the best teams in the world.
 They defeated Homan’s Canadian squad in the finals of the 2025 Pan Continental Curling Championships.

 China’s only Olympic medal in curling came when the women took home bronze in 2010.
 The women’s team finished 7th at the 2022 Olympics.

-China is skipped by Wang Rui, who is competing in her third Olympics.
+China is skipped by Wang Rui, who is competing at her third Olympics.
 Two of Wang’s teammates are playing in their second Olympics.
 The 31-year-old is the only player on her team older than 26.

 Japan

 Japan’s women’s teams took home silver at the 2022 Olympics, and bronze in 2018, but those were completely different teams than the one that will play in Cortina.
-The two players on the team who are competing in their second Olympics, Kaho Onodera and Anna Ohmiya, played in the 2014 and 2010 Games.
+The two players on the team who are competing at their second Olympics, Kaho Onodera and Anna Ohmiya, played in the 2014 and 2010 Games.

 When does women's curling begin?